masking tape lamp group

 tape

 This outside furniture have been contaminated by a plastic noodle curse.
-After being used for so long in the Viennese Noodle Bar, these wooden furniture started to develop a strange behaviour.
+After being used for so long in the Viennese Noodle Bar, these wooden furniture started to develop a strange behavior.
 It seems that leftover noodles have merged with the table and turned into a sticky plastic material, like different types of tape twisted together.
 It propagated within the structure, moving the different parts and strengthening the connections.
 Still usable, these furniture offers an odd yet immersive noodle experience.

 Made for the Noodle Bar curated by Pierre Castignola and Diego Faivre, displayed in Vienna for the Vienna Design Week 2022.